Our synagogue was first established in 1928 as the Hillcrest Congregation at 563 Christie Street.

 In the late 1940s, the Brotherhood was formed.
 By 1947, the shul building was finished.
 Most important, however, was the decision to formalize the direction of Shaarei Shomayim as a modern Orthodox congregation.

 By 1948 membership grew to 400.
 The year was also notable for women with three members of the Sisterhood invited to sit on the Board of Governors.

 As the years went by, Shaarei Shomayim continued to flourish and the congregation realized the neighbourhood in which they were located was changing.
 Members were moving north.
-Under the direction of Mr. Ben Kaminker, in 1966 Shaarei Shomayim also moved north to 470 Glencairn Avenue, where the shul remains today.
+Under the direction of Mr. Ben Kaminker, in 1966 Shaarei Shomayim also moved north to 470 Glencairn Avenue.

-The beauty of the St. Clair location has been preserved through the stained-glass windows that are now on display in the newly renovated downstairs floor of the shul.
+The beauty of the St. Clair location has been preserved through the stained-glass windows that are now on display in the newly renovated lower level of the shul.
 Read the full story featured in the National Post: Historic stained-glass windows preserved as Toronto congregation readies to bid shalom to old synagogue (12/09/14)